 Based on the current and anticipated valuation of our assets, including goodwill, and composition of our income and assets, we do not expect to be a passive foreign investment company, or PFIC, for U.S. federal income tax purposes for our 2010 taxable year or any future taxable year.
 However, the application of the PFIC rules is subject to ambiguity in several respects.
 In addition, our actual PFIC status for the current taxable year or any future taxable year.
-Accordingly, we cannot assure you that we will not be a PFIC for our current taxable year or any future taxable year.
 Because PFIC status is a factual determination for each taxable year that cannot be made until after the close of each such year, Latham & Watkins LLP, our special U.S. counsel, expresses no opinion with respect to our PFIC status and also expresses no opinion with respect to our expectations set forth in this paragraph.